apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

   ant stop-slapd
   ```

+ *for 1.0-RC43++ this will be 'mvn test -Pstop-slapd'*

  * must be run with either sudo or root privs
- * ant is deprecated, but still needed to run these commands.
+ * ant is deprecated, and not needed as separate package 1.0-RC43++.

 ___________________________________________________________________________________
 ## SECTION 3.
 Apache Fortress Core Integration Test